ThomasGysemans/code_editor/README.md

 # code_editor

-A CSS, HTML and Javascript code editor for Android.
+A CSS, HTML and Javascript code editor for Android (Flutter).

 ## Description